|

 Related to our mission relationships, I taught world religions, study methods, and Islam at the Kenya Baptist Theological College, Limuru, and was a visiting professor at other schools in the area.
 I also taught a course in Communications at nearby St. Paul's College in Limuru.

-Additionally I have been a visiting lecturer, in the areas of Islam, Cultural Research and Cross-Cultural Communications at in the following Kenyan universtities: Kenyatta University College, Nairobi, Kenya; Nairobi Evangelical Graduate School of Theology; Nairobi International School of Theology; East Afridcan School of Theology.
-Additonally, I was on the Borad of Governors of Rosslyn Academy in Nairobi, from which both our sons graduated.
-I had earlier served as Chariman of the PTA, and worked on the Accreditation Committee.
+Additionally, I was on the Board of Governors of Rosslyn Academy in Nairobi, from which both our sons graduated.
+I had earlier served as Chairman of the PTA, and worked on the Accreditation Committee.
 I have also been visiting lecturer at Eastern College, St. David's Pennsylvania.
 My wife and I were both on staff at Hardin-Simmons University during one of our years in the US.

 Church Development